This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 For the Lord sees not as man sees: man looks at the outward appearance, but the Lord looks on the heart. ―1 Samuel 16:7

-And it is not to strive for perfection, that is unrealistic.
-But to just to be sincere, “Did I take the next step that I was able to take?”
-And sometimes we see things that we didn’t, that we missed opportunities.
-And that is OK, as long as we are learning from them and we are trying to change, asking for help from our inner divinity to be able to change.
+In the beginning, it is not to strive for perfection, that is unrealistic, but to just to be sincere, “Did I take the next step that I was able to take?”
+Sometimes we see things that we didn’t, that we missed opportunities.
+That is OK, as long as we are learning from them and we are trying to change, asking for help from our inner divinity to be able to change.

 The Four Principles of Karma